 Thankfully, a great deal of these are minor accidents.
-Regardless of the severity of the accident, there’s one critical fact all insurance companies will want to know:
+Regardless of the severity of the accident, there’s one critical fact all car accident victims and insurance companies will want to know: Who’s at fault?

 Let’s be honest.
 The goal of all insurance companies is to get away with paying as little as possible.
 They are in the business of making money, no matter how much they claim they want to take care of people.